-3.4 (International) youth work competences and development/changes
+3.5 (International) youth work competences and development/changes

-The chapter 3.4 is based on self-perceived (international) competence development/changes of interviewed participants within the E+/YiA programme (TCA; YWM), representing the main chapter of module (A).
+The chapter 3.5 is based on self-perceived (international) competence development/changes of interviewed participants within the E+/YiA programme (TCA; YWM), representing the main chapter of module (A) with revisited outcomes of module (B).

-The following section predominantly refers to acquired knowledge, skills and attitudes/values (including learning strategies) during the training/activity across all cases in the interviews (2) (surveyed two months after the activity).
+The following section predominantly refers to acquired knowledge, skills and attitudes/values (including learning strategies) before, during and after the training/activity across all cases in the interviews (1), (2) and (3) (surveyed before the activity, two months and twelve months after the activity).
 The subchapters concern gained knowledge about the E+/YiA programme and project application/implementation as well as youth work.
-Acquired skills are discussed regarding communication/language, digitalisation or non-formal education.
+Acquired skills are discussed regarding communication/language and digitalisation.
 Changes of attitudes/values are described in terms of awareness raising of interculturality, youth work, inclusion of young people/YPFO/YPSN as well as European values, issues and image.

-Additionally, specific topics are separately analysed referring to knowledge, skills and attitudes/values like participation and active citizenship, intercultural learning/education and identities/discourse or personal development, which were addressed most frequently in the interviews.
+Additionally, specific topics are separately analysed referring to knowledge, skills and attitudes/values like participation and active citizenship, intercultural learning/education and identities/discourse, non-formal education/learning or personal development, which were addressed most frequently in the interviews.